PředmětyPředměty(verze: 978)

 • What have I learned?

-• Which examples from my everyday/professional life can I provide related to the text?
+• What examples from my everyday/professional life can I provide that relate to the text?

 • Was I missing some information/example/data in the text?